MicrosoftDocs/power-automate-docs/articles/ui-flows/desktop/actions-pane.md

 ## Adding an action to the workspace

-To begin developing a flow, select an action and double-click on it, or drag it into the workspace.
+To begin developing a desktop flow, select an action and double-click on it, or drag it into the workspace.

 ![add action](\media\adding-actions\add-action.png)